TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 The realm command is a command-line interface (CLI) tool used to interact with Keycloak, an open-source identity and access management (IAM) solution.
 It allows you to manage realms, users, roles, and other aspects of the Keycloak server from the command line.

-How do you differentiate within an AWS account dev env, test env, and prod env?
+How do you differentiate between an AWS account's dev env, test env, and prod env?

 You can differentiate between development (dev), testing (test), and production (prod) environments in AWS by using separate AWS accounts, separate VPCs within the same account, or by using tags and naming conventions to distinguish resources belonging to each environment.